aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-oft/_index.md

 otherformats: EMAIL MSG PST OST OFT EML EMLX MBOX ICS VCF
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert WORD to OFT using Python" h2="WORD to OFT conversion in your Python Applications without installing Microsoft Word<sup>&reg;</sup> or Outlook." >}}
+{{< blocks/products/pf/feature-page-header h1="Convert Word to OFT using Python" h2="Word to OFT conversion in your Python Applications without installing Microsoft Word<sup>&reg;</sup> or Outlook." >}}

 {{% blocks/products/pf/feature-page-summary %}}
+<h2 class="heading-border">Why Convert Word Documents to OFT via Python?</h2>

-For a Python developer, who is trying to add a WORD to OFT conversion feature within application?
+For a Python developer, who is trying to add a Word to OFT conversion feature within application?
 [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
 It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
 [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
 It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OFT format.

 {{% /blocks/products/pf/feature-page-summary %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="How to Convert WORD to OFT in Python" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Convert Word to OFT in Python" %}}

-- Open the source WORD file using [Document](https://reference.aspose.com/words/python-net/aspose.words/document/) class
+- Open the source Word file using [Document](https://reference.aspose.com/words/python-net/aspose.words/document/) class
 - Call the `save` method while specifying output HTML file path and relevant HTML Save options as parameter.
-So your WORD file is converted to HTML at the specified path
+So your Word file is converted to HTML at the specified path
 - Now Load the saved HTML file using MailMessage.load
 - Call the save method with relevant file path.
-So finally the WORD is converted
+So finally the Word is converted

 {{% /blocks/products/pf/agp/feature-section-col %}}

 {{% blocks/products/pf/agp/feature-section-col title="Conversion Requirements" %}}

-- For WORD to OFT conversion, Python 3.5 or later is required
+- For Word to OFT conversion, Python 3.5 or later is required
 - Reference APIs within the project directly from PyPI ([Aspose.Words](https://pypi.org/project/aspose-words/) and [Aspose.Email](https://pypi.org/project/Aspose.Email-for-Python-via-NET/))
 - Or use the following pip command ```pip install aspose.words``` and ```pip install Aspose.Email-for-Python-via-NET```
 - Moreover, Microsoft Windows or Linux based OS (see more for [Words](https://docs.aspose.com/words/python-net/system-requirements/) and [Email](https://docs.aspose.com/email/python-net/system-requirements/)) and for Linux check additional requirements for gcc and libpython and follow step by step instructions [INSTALL](https://docs.aspose.com/words/python-net/installation/)